softindex/uikernel/docs/docs/bulk-operations.md

 This example demonstrates how to select grid records and perform on them some action.

-To select/unselect only one record, we use `toggleSelected` function.
+- To select/unselect only one record, we use `grid.toggleSelected` method.
-To select/unselect all records, we use `toggleSelectAll` function.
+- To select/unselect all records, we use `grid.toggleSelectAll` method.
-To get all selected records, we use `getAllSelected` function.
+- To get all selected records, we use `grid.getAllSelected` method.

+Lets implement a simple grid which will consist of 'name', 'surname', 'phone', 'age', 'gender' fields and first column 'bulk' containing checkboxes for toggling selection of records.

+In our example
+ - **selecting of 1 record** will be performed in `columns.onClickRefs()` at `columns.js`
+by calling `grid.toggleSelected(recordId)`.
+- **Selecting of all records** will be performed in method `toggleSelectMode()` by calling `this.refs.grid.toggleSelectAll()` at `MainComponent.js`

 `MainComponent.js`:
 {% highlight javascript %}